 Windows CE was Microsoft’s third attempt to make a dedicated mobile computing platform, and the first one which reached the market.
 Before that, the company had been simultaneously working on two other projects, codenamed WinPad and Pulsar.
 Both concepts were previewed in 1993 by Bill Gates, Microsoft’s co-founder and then-chairman, with the work on the former beginning a year prior.

 The WinPad was a part of the “Microsoft At Work” architecture which aimed to provide a unified way for office equipment to talk to each other.
 The main focus of the platform was to let PCs send documents to printers and faxes and get data back from them—say, a real-time printout status.
 But the wider concept also included portable devices and networked landline phones.
 “The idea is wherever there is a screen… you are to be able to call up the directory and see who’s who and get the information about them,” young Gates is seen promising in archival footage published by Microsoft’s Channel 9.
+(Microsoft shut down the blog after this article’s publication, but the video file was still left on their servers.)

 “Microsoft At Work for Handhelds,” which WinPad was called in the media, was based on the same instruction set as Windows 3.1, a 16-bit operating environment and a predecessor of modern Windows versions.
-Its later editions, meant for software developers who tested prospective platforms, were found alongside pre-release versions of a 32-bit Windows 95.
+Its later editions, meant for software developers who tested prospective platforms, were found alongside pre-release versions of 32-bit Windows 95.
 Both systems were designed for ordinary PCs, and the WinPad device had to be a PC as well—not a trivial task at the time when notebooks were just starting to be reasonably-sized.
 The software project was built around a chip set made by Intel and VLSI, codenamed “Polar,” which was supposed to replicate the desktop 80386 processor in a low-power package.
 The joint hardware project was canned before any WinPad device came close to being shipped.

 While WinPad and the At Work initiative were created for Microsoft’s business clientele, the Pulsar project was meant to have mass appeal.
 Gates publicized the so-called “wallet PC” concept, describing a small portable computer which would replace IDs and credit cards with messaging and organizer capabilities, in 1993.
 Nathan Myhrvold, founder of Microsoft’s Research division had pitched him the concept in 1991.
 “There is no reason why you can’t just carry a single little PC about the size of a wallet—a little flat-screen device that has all your authentication credentials,” as Gates explained in his speech at the University of Washington (as quoted in The Seattle Times).